Suggestions

 ...

-Widget localView = (widget.hasLocalStream)
+Widget localView = widget.hasLocalStream

-? new StringeeVideoView(
+?
+StringeeVideoView(

-callId, /// callId of StringeeCall2
+callId, /// callId of StringeeCall

 true, /// true - local video, false - remote video